imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

 # Video to Audio Microservices Python Application onto AWS EKS
 Converting mp4 videos to mp3 in a microservices architecture.

+## Technology Stack
+This project leverages a variety of tools, platforms, and skills.
+Below is a comprehensive list:

+1) Programming Languages & Frameworks:
+* Python: Primary programming language used for microservices.
+* Flask: Web framework for building microservices in Python.

+2) Containerization & Orchestration:
+* Docker: Used for containerizing the microservices.
+* Kubernetes: Orchestration tool for managing containerized applications.
+* Helm: Package manager for Kubernetes, used for managing Kubernetes applications.

+3) Database & Messaging:
+* PostgreSQL: Relational database used for data storage.
+* MongoDB: NoSQL database used for flexible data storage.
+* RabbitMQ: Messaging broker for handling communication between services.

+4) Cloud & Infrastructure:
+* AWS (Amazon Web Services): Cloud platform for hosting the application.
+* Amazon EKS (Elastic Kubernetes Service): Managed Kubernetes service on AWS.
+* AWS CloudWatch: Monitoring and observability service used for logging and metrics.

+5) Security & Authentication:
+* JWT (JSON Web Tokens): Used for secure authentication in the application.
+* Secrets Management: Kubernetes secrets used for managing sensitive data.

 ## Architecture

 <p align="center">